Rygorazd/architecture-center/docs/framework/security/design-storage-keys.md

 # Key and secret management considerations in Azure

 Encryption is an essential tool for security because it restricts access.
-However, it's equally important to protect the secrets (keys, certificates) key that provide access to the data.
+However, it's equally important to protect the secrets (keys, certificates) that provide access to the data.

 ## Key points
 - Use identity-based access control instead of cryptographic keys.